Arizard/less-coffee-hugo/content/posts/dev-diary/scriptengine/scriptengine-dd-002.md

 | -------------------- | ----------------------------------------- | ---------------- | ----------------------------- | -------------------------------- |
 | **Cell Contents ->** | Num. counts the move or sequence goes for | Name of the move | Coaching outcome for the move | Coaching cues to achieve outcome |

+## Update 27/08

+Check the demo for an example of the Outcomes Block.
+What I really like about Editor.js is the included support for Ctrl+C and Ctrl+V on custom blocks!
+Big win for UX.